ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 The returned `CreateActivityLogStruct` is always related to the currently logged-in user.

-Most objects may be deleted or renamed, and this will affect the activity log.
-Their name at the time of logging can be stored by calling `setName` on the `CreateActivityLogStruct`.
+An object may be deleted or renamed, and this affects the activity log.
+Its name at the time of logging can be stored by calling `setName` on the `CreateActivityLogStruct`.

 #### Context group